dynatrace-oss/opentelemetry-metric-js/README.md

 Using the Metrics API is explained in the
 [Monitor Your NodeJS Application section](https://github.com/open-telemetry/opentelemetry-js/blob/master/getting-started/README.md#monitor-your-nodejs-application).

-The Dynatrace exporter is added and set up like this:
+The Dynatrace exporter is added and set-up like this:

 ```js
 const { MeterProvider } = require('@opentelemetry/metrics');